 Completely relieved, we hustled to get on the plane, and with an A-section boarding pass, I easily snagged a window seat on the Southwest flight.
 I stared out the window as the plane sped down the runway and took off into the sky, and I smiled as I watched the sun slowly dip below the clouds, turning the horizon a rosy pink.
 The sunset view was a nice perk of the delayed flight!

 Eventually, I pulled out the latest Food Network Magazine and slowly flipped through the issue.
-I got really excited as I read the middle featured pages—they had devoted an entire section to different flavor twists on classic chocolate chip cookies!
+I grew really excited as I read the middle featured pages… They had devoted an entire section to different flavor twists on classic chocolate chip cookies!

-Back at home, I felt inspired to put my own little spin on my ultimate healthy chocolate chip cookies… Which resulted in these Healthy Honey Chocolate Chip Cookies!
-They’re supremely soft with plenty of chocolate chips, yet unlike many of the calorie-laden recipes in my magazine, these contain no refined flour or sugar and only 86 calories!
+Back at home, I felt inspired to put my own little spin on my classic chocolate chip cookies… Which resulted in these healthy honey chocolate chip cookies!
+They’re supremely soft with plenty of chocolate chips, yet unlike many of the recipes in my magazine, these contain no refined flour or white sugar — and they require zero chilling time either!

-Let’s go over how to make these healthy chocolate chip cookies!
-I’ve learned a lot about the science of chocolate chip cookies over the years, so I’m going to share that information with you to ensure your cookies turn out with the perfect taste and texture, too!
+Let’s go over what you’ll need to make these healthy chocolate chip cookies!
+I’ve learned a lot about the science of chocolate chip cookies over the years, so I’m going to share that information with you to ensure your cookies turn out with the perfect taste and texture too!

-You’ll start with white whole wheat flour (like this!).
-Yes, such a thing actually exists—and it’s not a combination of white (aka all-purpose) flour and whole wheat flour!
+Flour.
+You’ll start with white whole wheat flour.
+Yes, such a thing actually exists — and it’s not a combination of white (aka all-purpose) flour and whole wheat flour!
 Instead, white whole wheat flour is made by finely grinding a special type of soft white wheat (hence the name!), whereas regular whole wheat flour comes from a heartier variety of red wheat.
 This gives white whole wheat flour a lighter taste and texture, which lets the soft texture of these cookies truly shine!

 Hint: The difference between white whole wheat flour and regular whole wheat flour is similar to the difference between red and green grapes.
 Same health benefits, just a different color and slightly different taste!

+Butter.
 We’re only using a small amount of melted butter in these cookies!
 You can’t completely omit the butter… That leads to bready textures, rather than soft and chewy.
 And if you used softened butter and tried to beat it with the honey, that would incorporate more air into the cookie dough.
 More air leads to a crispier texture.
-By using melted butter, that adds to the perfect soft and chewy texture!
+Using melted butter yields the perfect soft and chewy texture!

-Based on this recipe’s name, I’m sure you can guess the first one… It’s honey (like this)!
+Sweeteners.
+Based on this recipe’s name, I’m sure you can guess the first one… It’s honey!
 However, because of honey’s liquid consistency, using pure honey would add way too much liquid to the cookie dough, which would make your healthy chocolate chip cookies turn out cakey or bready.
+They’d also spread like crazy on the baking sheet — basically into one giant cookie blob!

+Tip: Many stevia brands and products have different sweetness levels, so they’re not necessarily 1-for-1 substitutes for each other.
+For the best results, I highly recommend using the same liquid stevia that I do!
 This is the liquid stevia that I use because I love its sweet flavor and don’t notice any strange aftertaste like with some other stevia products.
 You can find it at many health-oriented grocery stores, but I buy mine online here because that’s the best price I’ve found.
-(And you’ll use it in all of these recipes of mine, too!)
+(And you’ll use it in all of these recipes of mine too!)

 And the reason I love both of those particular chips?
-(Click on those pink links above to see which ones!)
 They melt much better than other brands, which makes these healthy honey chocolate chip cookies taste even better when they’re fresh from the oven!

 But I’m getting ahead of myself…